FerretDB/FerretDB/website/blog/2024-09-13-why-open-source-important-proprietary-uncertainties.md

 With an open source solution, users continuously contribute to the development of the product and also extend and improve on it as much as they can.
 There are transparent roadmaps, community feedback, and public development processes.
-The eventual fate of certain features are not decided by a single vendor.
+The eventual fate of certain features is not decided by a single vendor.

 In contrast to proprietary solutions where you're always in danger of lock-in, open source software like FerretDB does not lock you into a specific ecosystem.